CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "Where is my password stored on Linux/Unix?"
+???+ question "Where is my password stored on Linux/Unix?"

     Passwords themselves are **not** stored.
 Instead, **hashes** are stored in: